A.C. (Anita) Keller, Dr

 (3) how individuals (fail to) adapt to stressful conditions and the role of dynamic self-regulation in this process.

 I received my PhD from the University of Bern (Switzerland, 2013), and did my postdoc at Michigan State University (United States) before I started a position at the University of Groningen (the Netherlands).
-I currently serve as an associate editor for Journal of Personnel Psychology and an editorial board member for Journal of Applied Psychology and Journal of Vocational Behavior.
+I currently serve as an associate editor for the Journal of Occupational and Organizational Psychology and an editorial board member for the Journal of Applied Psychology.